Karst

 Karst (/kɑːrst/) is a topography formed from the dissolution of soluble carbonate rocks such as limestone and dolomite.
 It is characterized by features like poljes above and drainage systems with sinkholes and caves underground.
 There is some evidence that karst may occur in more weathering-resistant rocks such as quartzite given the right conditions.

-Subterranean drainage may limit surface water, with few to no rivers or lakes.
+Subterranean drainage may limit surface water, with few if any rivers or lakes.
 In regions where the dissolved bedrock is covered (perhaps by debris) or confined by one or more superimposed non-soluble rock strata, distinctive karst features may occur only at subsurface levels and can be totally missing above ground.

 The study of paleokarst (buried karst in the stratigraphic column) is important in petroleum geology because as much as 50% of the world's hydrocarbon reserves are hosted in carbonate rock, and much of this is found in porous karst systems.